Skip to Main Content

 References (10-12 scholarly sources)

 Use the American Sociological Association (ASA) or American Psychological Association citation styles (APA).
-Resources in Canvas and the Library will be provided to help you cite your sources.
+Resources in Canvas will be provided to help you cite your sources.
 Remember that there is a style for citing in the body of the paper as well!